Key takeaways:

 Outsource to Cost-Effective Regions

-Working with teams in India or Eastern Europe lowers overall prediction market software development cost without sacrificing technical expertise.
+Working with teams in India or Eastern Europe lowers overall prediction market software development costs without sacrificing technical expertise.

 Leverage Open-Source Tools